Yatheesh-Nagella/RAG-CHAT-BOT/readme.md

 - **Filter by Department**: Students can select a department to view all associated courses and their syllabi.
 - **Download Syllabus**: Students can click on any course to download or view the syllabus PDF.
 - **Upload PDF Syllabus**: Users can upload PDF syllabi for processing and storage.
-- **Natural Language Query**: Students can ask questions about the syllabus using a natural language interface powered by a backend LLM server.
+- **Natural Language Query**: Students can ask questions about the syllabus using a natural language interface powered by a backend LLM server hosted in UCO.

 ---